amazansky/hugmaker/README.md

 It's also pretty easy to add more flags to the bot by dropping a square png image of the flag into the `flags/` directory.
 If you want to define an alias, do that within `util.py`.
 The bot will take care of the rest!

-## Licenses
+## Attribution
 Hug emotes created by hugmaker are derivatives of ["People Hugging" (1fac2)](https://abs.twimg.com/emoji/v2/svg/1fac2.svg) by [Twitter, Inc](https://twemoji.twitter.com/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Emoji-generated emotes created by hugmaker are derivatives of [Twemoji](https://twemoji.twitter.com/) emotes by [Twitter, Inc](https://twemoji.twitter.com/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+Gaysper emotes created by hugmaker are based on a Gaysper SVG found in [this repository of Gaysper emotes](https://github.com/ZoeBijl/Gaysper), which was modified to be all a single color.

-The source code of hugmaker is licensed under MIT.
-Images created by hugmaker are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) by Alex Mazansky.
+**The source code of hugmaker is licensed under MIT.
+Images created by hugmaker are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) by Alex Mazansky.**